betahope/ms1-startup-academy/README.md

 # Code Institute Startup Academy

-This project presents the idea of how the Academy's website would look like and the value that it would provide to students and graduates.
+This project represents the idea of how the Academy's website would look like and the value that it would provide to students and graduates.

 The Code Institute Startup Academy is a project idea that involves implementing a startup programme within Code Institute's organisation, to leverage the talent that goes through their courses regularly.